 He uses simple mechanisms to alter familiar objects in a constant process of deformation creating complete environments.
 His work denotes an interest in the systematic transformation of the ways of objectifying, organizing, analyzing and, therefore, of transmitting.

 Raquel Quevedo is an artist and graphic designer whose practice runs mixing graphic, sculpture, installation, spatial interventions, digital art, typography, publishing & artist books.
 Recently she has worked for Comme Des Garçons, Loewe, Icon Design, CCCB and artists and influencers such as Najwa Nimri and Dulceida.
 She has been awarded with several Laus Awards and her work has been featured at Vogue, It’s Nice That, Printed Pages, Neo2, Vein Magazine, Bound Magazine among others.

-The current social, economic and environmental status demands a profound reconfiguration of the products we consume, and we understand product design in an expansive sense.
-It is a profession in constant evolution that adapts itself to present and future needs.
-In that context, we have developed a structure that seeks to fight prejudices and mentor you to define what product design can be and the role you want to play in it.
+We understand product design in a very wide sense.
+It is a profession in constant evolution to adapt itself to the present and future needs.
+It is in that context that this course is structured with the aim of questioning and mentoring the students to define what product design can be and the role they want to play in it.